MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/New-MgBetaGroupDriveListColumn.md

 ## SYNOPSIS
 Create a column for a \[list\]\[list\] with a request that specifies a \[columnDefinition\]\[columnDefinition\].

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupDriveListColumn](/powershell/module/Microsoft.Graph.Files/New-MgGroupDriveListColumn?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)